 As Ogunquit’s first and only environmental leader hotel, we have a group of us here called the MRET – Meadowmere Resort Environmental Team.
 It’s a requirement of our certification to have such a team and our task is to stay on top of green trends, implement new eco-friendly programs, provide education about living green and basically be the cheerleaders of our green hotel.

-If every Ogunquit hotel was certified as an Environmental Leader, I would be thrilled – we have a great community and the greening of Ogunquit is our responsibility to our village and our visitors.
-However, adding a webpage is not enough.
+If every Ogunquit hotel was certified as an Environmental Leader, we would be thrilled – we have a great community and the greening of Ogunquit is our responsibility to our village and our visitors.
+However, adding a web page is not enough.

-So in a sense, I’m with Rich – all one can do is call them on it.
+So in a sense, we are with Rich – all one can do is call them on it.
 And hope that certification follows.
-People need to trust the standards in place and know that when a hotel in Maine say that they are green, that the resort, inn, bed & breakfast, hotel or motel have reached a certain certified level, not just added a webpage.
-When I studied with an advisor to Alan Greenspan in college, she called this transparency in the marketplace.
-I hope our friends up the street help raise the bar in Ogunquit – and wish them well in their eco-efforts, even if they are following suit.
+People need to trust the standards in place and know that when a hotel in Maine say that they are green, that the resort, inn, bed & breakfast, hotel or motel have reached a certain certified level, not just added a web page.
+We hope our friends up the street help raise the bar in Ogunquit – and wish them well in their eco-efforts, even if they are following suit.